Button to scroll to the top of the page.

 Current McDonald Observatory Instrumentation Projects and Initiatives

 The following projects are ongoing for McDonald Observatory facilities on Mt Locke and Mt Fowlkes and approximate timeframes are indicated.
-Please contact the Leads indicated for further information.
+Please contact the project leads indicated for further information.

 VIRUS2 – Gary Hill, Hanshin Lee, Niv Drory